Invisible Touch Tour

 The Invisible Touch Tour was a worldwide concert tour by the English rock band Genesis.
 The tour began on 18 September 1986 in Detroit and ended on 4 July 1987 in London.
 London dates at Wembley Stadium were filmed for a video release entitled Genesis Live at Wembley Stadium.
 The group earned as much as $300,000 a night in North America alone.
 The five shows in East Rutherford, New Jersey, Philadelphia, and Washington, D.C. in May 1987 grossed $5.4 million and were attended by a total of 273,414 people.

-Setlist
+Set list

-Whilst the setlist varied, this is a representation of the average setlist from this tour.
+Whilst the set list varied, this is a representation of the average set list from this tour.
+Each show opened with the music video to "Anything She Does" from Invisible Touch.
+"Invisible Touch", "Throwing It All Away" and "Land of Confusion" were performed in a lower key to make it easier for Collins to sing and protect his voice.